eric-mahasi/downloads-folder-automation/README.md

 # downloads-folder-automation

-Automating the process of sorting files in a user's downloads folder on Windows by file type.
+Automating the process of sorting files in a user's folder on Windows by file type.

-This script iterates through the files in the downloads folder and moves them to their respective sub-folders.
+This script iterates through the files in the folder and moves them to their respective sub-folders.
 If the sub-folder does not exist, it is created then the files moved into it.

 ## Prerequisites